 Most MVP awards: His six career MVP awards are the most for a player ever.
 He won three apiece with Bucks and Lakers.
 At No. 2, Bill Russell and Michael Jordan are tied with five each.

 Most points scored: His 38,387 career points are the most for a player ever.
-He’s got almost 1,500 more points than the No. 2 player on the list, Karl Malone.
-LeBron is not that far off at 34,241.
-He has a realistic shot at No. 1 if he sticks around long enough.
+He’s got almost 1,300 more points than the No. 2 player on the list, LeBron James.

 Most All-Star selections: He was an All-Star 19 different times, the most for a single player in league history.
 He only missed All-Star honors once in his 20-year career.